grishagin/grishagin.github.io/_posts/2016-12-09-jekyll-github-pages.markdown

 * Code formatting using \`\`\` and ~~~ has more limitations than "liquid tags".
 In particular, code highlighted in such manner must be separated from the preceding text by one or more lines.
 * Lists have to be separated from the preceding text by one or more lines.
+* A tab in the code may be randomly recognized as two tabs.
+It can be avoided by explicitly replacing such problematic tabs with equivalent number of spaces.